pqrs-org/Karabiner-Elements/docs/mouse-motion-and-wheel-to-key.md

   independently, emitting at most one array per axis, horizontal first.

 Each selected array runs its matching output events once as down/up pairs, with `hold_down_milliseconds` setting the time between down and up.
 Then all accumulated values are discarded, including surplus and subthreshold movement.
-The next input starts a new window.
-A longer interval reduces repeated actions; a shorter one responds faster.
+If an output event is emitted, `cooldown_milliseconds` starts a fixed cooldown from emission.
+During cooldown, selected input is consumed without accumulation or condition checks; further input does not extend it.
+Afterward, the next input can start a new window.
+No cooldown starts for subthreshold, unmapped, or filtered output.
+A short sampling interval with a longer cooldown reduces response latency while limiting repeated actions.

-Windows are independent per rule and device: pointer and wheel rules have separate windows, as do separately configured horizontal and vertical wheel rules.
-Ungrab or disconnection cancels that device's pending window; configuration reload or replacement cancels all windows of the invalidated rule.
+Windows and cooldowns are independent per rule and device: pointer and wheel rules have separate windows, as do separately configured horizontal and vertical wheel rules.
+Ungrab or disconnection cancels that device's pending window and cooldown; configuration reload or replacement cancels all windows and cooldowns of the invalidated rule.
 Releasing keys or buttons does not cancel them.
 Outputs enter the normal output queue without being rematched in the same manager.

 ## Conditions and modifiers